markmillr/cursor-memory-servicenow/README.md

    - Enables scripted interactions
    - Requires explicit configuration
    - Must be enabled per project

-2. **VS Code Extensions**
-   - SNITCH Canary for ServiceNow development
-   - Other ServiceNow-specific extensions
-   - Optional and configurable

 To enable command-line integration:
 1. Update `techContext.md` to specify CLI tools in use